noptic/nail-core/docs/NailApi/use.coffee.md

 [NailApi].use
 =============
-The `use` function creates a new instance of NailApi with additional modules.
+The `use` function creates a new instance of NailApi with additional [modules][About.modules].

 Definitions
 -----------
+Reuse the modules defined in [About.modules].

     should  = require 'should'
     nail    = require '../../coverage/instrument/lib/module.js'
+    sampleModules = require '../About/modules'
     _       = require 'underscore'
     they    = it #more natural language for describing array properties